Philipp-Sc/cosmos-rust-bot/README.md

 > :information_source: The bot was stress tested during the UST crash, it successfully prevented liquidations as it was set up to do.

 > :information_source: As a result of the crash, this bot is shifting its focus to Cosmos.
-Terra related functionalities will be restored the days following the Terra 2.0 rebirth.
+Terra related functionalities will be restored once the relevant protocols are reconstituted on Terra 2.0.

 <div align="center">